-Location police station South Shields
+Location adjacent to police station and justice room, South Shields

 Map location in the vicinity